guardian/recommendations/AWS.md

 S3
 --

+ * Create buckets with CloudFormation, one per stage
+ * Block public access
+ * If public access is needed, enable this via a bucket policy rather than per object
  * Don't delete S3 buckets once they're not used any more
    * S3 bucket names are global and someone else could pick up the same name
    * This may pose a security risk if we inadvertently still use or reference the bucket